Management Bulletin 10-09

 Application Submission Requirements

-The resolution should be faxed, e-mailed, or mailed to the appropriate Field Services Office Consultant in the Early Education and Support Division (EESD).
-Upon receiving the resolution, the EESD will jointly review the information with Child Development Fiscal Services to determine the amount of reimbursement for actual program expense incurred during the period of closure or reduced operation.
+The resolution should be faxed, e-mailed, or mailed to the appropriate Field Services Office Consultant in the Early Learning and Care Division (ELCD).
+Upon receiving the resolution, the ELCD will jointly review the information with Child Development Fiscal Services to determine the amount of reimbursement for actual program expense incurred during the period of closure or reduced operation.
 Funding in subsequent fiscal years will not be affected by the above, contingent upon the availability of funds appropriated in the Annual Budget Act.

 This Management Bulletin is mandatory only to the extent that it cites a specific statutory and/or regulatory requirement.
 Any portion of this Management Bulletin that is not supported by a specific statutory and/or regulatory requirement is not prescriptive pursuant to California Education Code Section 33308.5.